48kRAM/jstimer/README.md

 A simple HTML/JS timer app for use in meetings and conferences.

 My employer puts on an annual science symposium with a large number of attendees.
-We needed an easy-to-use session countdown timer with a simple display that speakers could understand that also worked off-line so it wasn't dependant on poor conference hotel wifi.
+We needed an easy-to-use session countdown timer with a simple display that speakers could understand that also worked off-line so it wasn't dependent on poor conference hotel wifi.

 jstimer displays a large countdown clock along with a bar graph indicating the usage of total talk time (presentation and q&a) underneath it.
 Once the timer expires, jstimer flashes a large red inicator that the time is up.